peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Exceptions:</b>

  * System.ArgumentException:
 The parameter  <i>dateTime</i>
-contains fewer than eight elements, contains invalid values, or contains year less than 0.
+ contains fewer than eight elements, contains invalid values, or contains a year less than 0.

  * System.ArgumentNullException:
 The parameter  <i>dateTime</i>
  is null.

 <a id="SetHeader_int_string_string"></a>
 ### SetHeader